5% OFF — Only 5 Minutes!

 What Media Multitasking Does to Your Brain

-What we’re actually doing is rapid task-switching, and every switch comes with a cost: slower reaction time, more mistakes, and extra mental effort.
+What we’re actually doing is rapid task-switching, and every switch comes with a cost.

 How to Actually Stick to New Year Resolutions